 Criticism and judgment are usually

 co-dependent.
 When we experience criticism, we tend to

 judge back and get defensive.
 Conversely, when criticizing others (in a non-constructive manner), we often project our own

 We are going to receive criticism no matter what we do or do not do.
 The only leverage we have against judgment is our own self-perception.

 The way we see ourselves is mediated through the energy we project to others.

-with defensiveness and reciprocal judgment, we are mirroring the same energetic frequency we are actively judging.
+with defensiveness and reciprocal judgment, we mirror the same energetic frequency we are actively judging.

 Ultimately, it is our ego that simulates the fear of separation from the collective consciousness.

 What you think of yourself is vibrating in the energy you project to others.
 If you are confident in yourself and firm in your actions, you will start to attract more people who support you on your path than those who disagree with you.

 wanting to be right at all costs comes from the ego.
 The heart holds place for compassion and understanding of our own bias.
 Eventually, your decision

 not to judge others for judging you will create space for the people who love and accept you for who you are.
 Others` judgment and criticism is a

 reflection of their own struggles and insecurities.
-Judgment in itself clouds compassion (for ourselves and for others) and creates
+Judgment in itself clouds compassion (for ourselves and others) and creates

 We judge what we don’t understand.

 We judge those who have judged us for judging them.
-We judge ourselves for holding judgments around our insecurities, failures in life or past disappointments.
-We judge situations that test our patience
+We judge ourselves for holding judgments around our insecurities, failures in life, or past disappointments.
+We judge situations that test our patience.

-Choosing not to judge will not block criticism from coming, but will shield you from internalizing it.
+Choosing not to judge will not block criticism from coming but will

 protect yourself from attacking back and mirroring the same tendencies you are judging in others.

 When in doubt, ask yourself:

-“Am I speaking from my heart or am I speaking from my ego?”
+“Am I speaking from my heart, or am I speaking from my ego?”